NannyML/nannyml/docs/quick.rst

 The top 3 indicated features are:

- - `RELP` which describes the relationship of the person with the *reference* person in the household (which usually is the house owner).
+ - `RELP` - the relationship of the person with the *reference* person in the household (which usually is the house owner).
  - `AGE` - age of the person.
  - `SCHL` - education level.